exercism/javascript/exercises/concept/factory-sensors/.docs/instructions.md

 - If the temperature is too high, you will either shut down the machine if the temperature exceeds 600°C or turn on a warning light if it is less than that.
 - If another error happens, you'll rethrow it.

-Implements a function `monitorTheMachine` that takes an argument `actions`.
+Implement a function `monitorTheMachine` that takes an argument `actions`.

 `actions` is an object that has 4 properties :